Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Introduction

 \end{itemize}

-\textbf{Our solution}: To address the above-mentioned challenges, we design and implement \toolname, a scalable and automated static analysis tool for detecting logical flaws in large-scale OAuth servers.
-In particular, we first design a domain-specific language (DSL) to enable security analysts to express the security properties of OAuth-server that are recommended by OAuth 2.0 specifications~\cite{rfc6749} or OAuth security best practices~\cite{oauth-best-practice}.
-We identify ten security properties for OAuth, five of which were not studied before (details are in Table ~\ref{tab:list-of-properties}).
+\textbf{Our solution}: To address the challenges mentioned above, we design and implement \toolname, a scalable and automated static analysis tool for detecting logical flaws in large-scale \oauthserver programs written in server-side languages like Java and Javascript.
+In particular, we first design a domain-specific language (DSL) to enable security analysts to express the security properties of \oauthserver that are recommended by OAuth specification ~\cite{rfc6749} and OAuth current security best practices~\cite{oauth-best-practice}.

-Second, given an OAuth property $\query$ encoded in our query language, we represent both the desired property $\query$ and the OAuth server application as \emph{system dependence graphs} (SDGs).
-Therefore, \toolname converts the problem of checking OAuth properties into a graph query problem, which can be answered by an off-the-shelf Datalog engine~\cite{souffle}.
+Second, given an OAuth property $\query$ encoded in our query language, we represent both the desired property $\query$ and the \oauthserver programs as \emph{System Dependence Graphs} (SDGs).
+Therefore, \toolname converts the problem of checking OAuth properties into a graph query problem, which an off-the-shelf Datalog engine~\cite{souffle} can answer.
 Note that our graph representation aims to strike a good balance between expressiveness and scalability by capturing temporal sequencing of API calls, data flows between arguments and returns of a procedure, data flows between various program objects, etc.